Founder & CEO of Black Girls CODE and Aspen Institute Fellow

 - Social innovator working to increase opportunities for women and girls in the technology industry

-- Recognized Ranked as one of “The 25 Most Influential African Americans in Technology” by Business Insider and named to/ recognized on both The Root 100 and the Ebony Power 100 lists in 2013
+- Recognized as one of “The 25 Most Influential African Americans in Technology” by Business Insider and named to/ recognized on both The Root 100 and the Ebony Power 100 lists in 2013

 - Speaks about how minorities have helped shape our technological culture and the importance of amplifying their innovations for the future